The Green Green Grass: Regular characters

+Tyler Boyce (Jack Doolan) – The son of Boycie and Marlene.
+Tyler previously made several appearances as a baby and an infant in Only Fools and Horses.
+A running gag in the show is the implication that Tyler's biological father may be Del Boy, given their physical resemblance.
+Tyler is shown to not be very bright, frequently failing his exams and starting a rock band named Puddle of Agony despite never learning how to play the guitar.
+Later in the series he starts an art and music course in university, but drops out due to boredom.
+In the series finale, Tyler mentions that he was friends with Del Boy and Raquel's son Damien Trotter while they lived in Peckham.

-Elgin (David Ross) – Elgin Sparrowhawk is the farm manager of Winterdown Farm.
+Elgin Sparrowhawk (David Ross) – Elgin is the farm manager of Winterdown Farm.
 He is a rather strange man, who likes to appear a bit thick to ensure his workload remains light, but likes to show people that he is capable of outsmarting Boycie any day.
 He always carries his briefcase with a string shoulder strap around with him, to help remind people that he is still farm manager, even though it looks empty on occasions.
 His wife is unseen, but apparently has a glass eye.
 He has said on occasions that she dislikes him, and at one point he started to have his mail redirected to Boycie's house just to ensure that she does not find out that he is still living there.
 He has shown deep affection towards his wife on many occasions, although he obviously fancies Marlene.
 Whenever she has her back turned, he is copping an eyeful; on one occasion he went as far as to dive across to kitchen floor in an attempt to woo an unsuspecting Marlene.

 Bryan (Ivan Kaye) – Bryan is the farm's herdsman.
 He again likes to appear a bit thick so that he can take advantage of Boycie's ignorance.
 He has, on occasions, reduced his workload by bluffing to an out-of-his-depth Boycie.
 Bryan can be a little over the top on occasions, especially when thinking about his ex-girlfriend Myrtle.
 In one particular episode, he states that she chucked him seven times, and every time he found exactly the same wedding ring in a second-hand shop.
 It is sometimes hard to believe that Bryan's stupidity is a put-up job.
 Little else is known about the character besides the fact that he lives alone in a caravan on the edge of Winterdown Farm.